 Group-lending schemes, however, also involve many other subtle features.
-In fact, Aghion and Morduch (2005, p.
-119) argue that today joint liability is only one of the elements that differentiate micro-finance from traditional banking.
+In fact, Aghion and Morduch (2005, pp. 119) argue that today joint liability is only one of the elements that differentiate micro-finance from traditional banking.
 Unfortunately, however, these have attracted relatively little attention in the literature.
 We focus on two such dynamic schemes, namely sequential financing and contingent renewal.

 In the Grameen Bank, for example, the groups have five members each.
-Loans are sequential in the sense that these are initially given to only two of the members (to be repaid over a period of 1 year).
-If they manage to pay the initial installments, then, after a month or so, another two borrowers receive loans and so on.5 Despite some recent works (discussed later), sequential financing remains poorly understood.
+Loans are sequential in the sense that these are initially given to only two of the members (to be repaid over a period of one year).
+If they manage to pay the initial instalments then, after a month or so, another two borrowers receive loans and so on.5 Despite some recent works (discussed later), sequential financing remains poorly understood.

 Contingent renewal of loans refers to the feature that in case of default by a group, no member of this group ever receives a loan in the future.
 Moreover, in case of repayment, there is repeat lending.
-Many authors, including Ghatak and Guinnane (1999), Khandker et al. (1995) and Ray (1999), argue that contingent renewal is an important element behind the success of many group-lending schemes.6
+Many authors, including Ghatak and Guinnane (1999), Khandker et al. (1995), and Ray (1999), argue that contingent renewal is an important element behind the